Endurance vs. CarShield

 Emissions Warranty

 An emissions warranty covers all the required components if your engine has been damaged due to normal wear and tear after 90 days or 3,000 miles.
-It also covers any repairs needed for vehicles that have had their catalytic converter removed.
+It also covers any repairs needed for vehicles with their catalytic converter removed.
 This can include anything from the engine to the transmission or air conditioning.

 The Companies: Endurance vs. CarShield